CBGonzalez/SIMDIntro/SIMDIntro/Readme.md

 ### Structure

 Every tutorial is a standalone project in order to make it easier to understand and build each example.
+All tutorials are part of an overarching solution.

-It contains all files necessary to buld (textures, shaders etc.).
+Each projects contains all files necessary to build (textures, shaders etc.).

 ### Index